 2) Threatening Written Correspondence

-It is common for debt collection agencies to send letters that threaten action against you unless you make payment, and Midland Credit is no different.
+It is common for a debt collector to send letters that threaten action against you unless you make payment, and MCM is no different.
 It’s what they do, after all.

 However, many people have received a collection letter asking for payment on an account that was actually opened by someone else, and when these individuals called, their problems only got worse.